THE AUGMENTED-DOMINANT CHORD:

 3. in C Phrygian b4 (Ab Harmonic Major)

 Note though that those last 3 scales also happen to contain a Perfect 5th.
-The G#/Ab being usually labeled as a b13.
-Nevertheless, the scales still include the 4 chord tones of our C+7.
+The G# or Ab note being usually labeled as a b13 then.
+Nonetheless, the scales still include the 4 chord tones of our C+7.

 (for additional discussion on Chords & Scales, click on this link: "Chords & Scales")

-Lets go back to something I mentioned regarding the construction of the chord: it contains an Augmented Triad.
-What is the main characteristic of the Augmented Triad?
-It is symmetrical: all 3 notes are a Major 3rd apart, and all 3 notes could be called the root of that Augmented Triad.
+Now let's go back to something I mentioned regarding the construction of the chord: it contains an Augmented Triad.
+What is the main characteristic of the Augmented Triad ?
+It is symmetrical: all 3 notes are a Major 3rd apart, and all 3 notes could be called the root of that same Augmented Triad.

 C+: C, E, G#